Supervising Teachers are powerful role models

 As a supervising teacher, your support enables teacher education students get the most out of their Professional Experience placements.

-During Professional Experience you have primary responsibility for the supervision, evaluation and guidance of the Teacher Education Student.
-This involves daily communication and clarifying ways in which you expect them to engage with the children/students in your care.
-Supervising Teachers should be aware that due to legal reasons Teacher Education Students should not be left alone with children/students or given sole responsibility for supervision; we ask that you ensure all teachers are informed that at all times legal responsibility lies with the teachers.
-Therefore Teacher Education Students should not be asked to relieve for absent teachers or staff members.
+As the supervising teacher you have primary responsibility for the supervision, evaluation and guidance of the teacher education student.
+This involves daily communication and clarifying the ways in which you expect them to engage with the children/students in your care.
+All teachers should be aware that legally a teacher education student should not be left alone to supervise children/students.
+Legal responsibility lies with the teachers at all times.

 Supervising Teachers in prior-to-school settings are encouraged to use the guide relating to early childhood teachers from BOSTES:

 How can I help the teacher education student?